 Digital marketers, especially dedicated email marketers, who need advanced functions will likely find everything they need with GetResponse.
 If you want to handle everything in one place (landing pages, webinars, analytics, etc.) then try the free trial to see if GetResponse is right for you.

+Have you been putting off starting your email newsletter because you’re not sure which provider to use?
 All of the above providers are good, and many of them provide a free trial or even a free level of service.
 Don’t put off starting your list any longer – try one of these email newsletter providers and get started building your list today!

 FTC disclaimer: Links to GetResponse and MailChimp are affiliate links.